infr/falldetector-public/thesis.md

 # Constructive research

 This thesis consist of two parts.
 This is the second part of the thesis.
-Two different prototypes were developed, one that could be implemented as it is (v1) and the second prototype (v2) that will be able to monitor more features but needs further development so that it could function independently.
+Two different software prototypes were developed, one that could be implemented as it is (v1) and the second prototype (v2) that will be able to monitor more features but needs further development so that it could function independently.
+After describing the key features of the two systems there will be an explanation of the infrastructure and how the software works.

+The source code is available at [Github](https://github.com/infr/falldetector-public).
+There are demo videos available at [tunn.us](http://tunn.us/arduino/falldetector2.php).
+In the appendix there are step-by-step instructions to install and test this solution on a Raspberry Pi.

 ## Fall detector v1

 The first version of the fall detector utilizes sort of a dynamic approach.
 It will detect if a person is not moving or is moving too little in a specific time period.
 Detections could be configured so that there are different detection times for e.g. sitting on the sofa or lying in the bed and if the person is lying on the floor not moving the detection could be triggered in a few minutes.
-When the detection is made it will create an alarm to a RESTful web service.
-This web service could trigger different functions from a centralized alarm center.
-These functions could include information to professional care takers and family.
+When the detection is made it will send an alarm to a RESTful web service.
+This web service can trigger different functions from a centralized alarm center.
+These functions include information to professional care takers and family.

 ### Backgrounding method